saitormit/Auto-Loan-Calculator/README.md

 - Principal Decay Visualization: The decay of the principal is visualized through:
   - Scatter Plot: Displays the principal amount remaining over the course of the loan.
   - Tabular Data: Shows a month-by-month breakdown of the principal remaining.
+- Data Persistence: Stores loan calculation outputs in a PostgreSQL database, allowing users to save and revisit past calculations.

 ## Usage
 #### 1. Input the following details in the form: